 Welcome to part three of our separation anxiety series!
 You can catch part one here, and part two here.
 Now that you have your ducks in a row and your dog is prepared, you can begin the process of helping your dog learn to be alone.

 As an expert trainer, I’ve worked with many, many dogs who have debilitating separation anxiety—and I’ve seen them make real progress with the right approach.
+You have to make the right accommodations at first—services like a pet sitter, a specialized trainer, or a vet who comes to your house.
+But with time, your dog will learn, and it’s all worth it.

 First, let’s review the contract you’ve made with your dog.
 By never leaving your pup alone, you’re making them a guarantee that there will be no panicking.
 If you uphold your end of the bargain, your dog will uphold theirs—slowly getting over their fear.